-Click Change to text link to show text instead of a button.
+Click Change button to text to show text instead of a button.
 You can choose the text and font size using the slider.
 Remember, your text font is chosen in the Design tab:

-You can choose to hide the progress bar and the header (only displayed when you use a Question Group).
-Here’s what you see with the header and footer enabled:
+You can choose to hide the header (only displayed when you use a Question Group).
+Here’s what you see with the header enabled:

 And with the header hidden:

-Here you can set everything detailed in the Popup section (see above), but instead choose whether your typeform slides in from the right or the left of your site:
+Here you can set everything detailed in the Popup section (see above), and also choose whether your typeform slides in from the right or the left of your site:

-In this mode, you can edit the popover button people will hit to open your typeform.
-Choose the button color to match your site, and upload a custom icon if you want:
+In this mode, you can edit the popover button people will click to open your typeform.
+Choose the button color to match your site and upload a custom icon if you want:

-For this feature, you can edit the tab text, which says Launch me by default.
+For this mode, you can edit the tab text, which says Try me! by default.
 You can also add a custom icon.